slimtoolkit/slim/README.md

 `docker-slim [global flags] [lint|xray|build|profile|update|version|help] [command-specific flags] <IMAGE_ID_OR_NAME>`

+If you don't specify any command `docker-slim` will start in the interactive prompt mode.

 ### COMMANDS

-- `lint` - analyze container instructions in Dockerfiles (or Docker images)
+- `build` - Analyzes, profiles and optimizes your container image generating the supported security profiles.
+This is the most popular command.
-- `xray` - do static analysis for the target container image (including 'reverse engineering' the Dockerfile for the image)
+- `xray` - Performs static analysis for the target container image (including 'reverse engineering' the Dockerfile for the image).
+Use this command if you want to know what's inside of your container image and what makes it fat.
+- `lint` - Analyzes container instructions in Dockerfiles (Docker image support is WIP)
-- `profile` - do `xray` plus dynamic container analysis
+- `profile` - Performs basic container image analysis and dynamic container analysis, but it doesn't generate an optimized image.
-- `build` - do `profile` plus an ability to create a new optimized image along with the security profiles
-- `version` - show the version information
+- `version` - Shows the version information.
-- `update` - update `docker-slim` to the latest version
+- `update` - Updates `docker-slim` to the latest version.
-- `help` - show the available commands and global flags
+- `help` - Show the available commands and global flags

 Example: `docker-slim build my/sample-app`